simonprickett/raspberry-pi-pico-redis/README.md

 ### MicroPython

-The MicroPython code requires some secrets management... don't commit secrets (passwords etc) to source control, instead create a file `secrets.py` in this folder... it should look like this:
+The MicroPython code requires some secrets management... don't commit secrets (passwords etc) to source control, instead create a file `secrets.py` in the `micropython` folder... it should look like this:

 ```python
 WIFI_SSID = "wifi network name here"